svikhter/svikhter.github.io/_posts/2018-10-15-imputing_data.md

     train_df[['Age','Fare']] = imr.fit_transform(train_df[['Age','Fare']])

   There is a general rule that we should impute as little as possible.
-Here I completely agree.
+At least here I completely agree.